 During 2001, another cigarette manufacturer, Brown & Williamson Tobacco Corporation, paid \$1.1 million in damages and interest to a former smoker and his spouse for injuries incurred as a result of smoking.
 Carter v.
 Brown & Williamson Tobacco Corporation (Circuit Court, Duval County, Florida, filed February 10, 1995).
 In the 1996 trial of that case, the jury awarded plaintiffs a total of \$750,000 in damages.
 Plaintiffs did not seek punitive damages.
 In 1998, the Florida Court of Appeal reversed the judgment, holding that plaintiffs' claims were barred by the statute of limitations.
-The Florida Supreme Court, however, reinstated the jury's damages award during 2000 and denied Brown & Williamson's motion for rehearing during 2001.
+The Florida Supreme Court, however, reinstated the jury's damages award during 2000 and

+& Williamson's motion for rehearing during 2001.
 Brown & Williamson's motion to stay the mandate pending the resolution of its petition for writ of certiorari to the U.S. Supreme Court was denied.
 Brown & Williamson therefore paid approximately \$1.1 million in damages and interest to the plaintiffs during 2001.
 Brown & Williamson subsequently filed a petition for writ of certiorari with the U.S. Supreme Court.
 On June 29, 2001, the U.S. Supreme Court declined to accept for review the petition for writ of certiorari.
 Lorillard was not a defendant in this matter.

-Some additional cases are scheduled for trial during the remainder of 2001 against U.S. cigarette manufacturers and manufacturers of smokeless tobacco products.
-Various trials are also scheduled for 2002 and beyond.
-These trials include a consolidated trial of the cases brought by approximately 1,250 West Virginia smokers or users of smokeless tobacco products that is scheduled to begin during March of 2002.
+Some cases against U.S. cigarette manufacturers and manufacturers of smokeless tobacco products are scheduled for trial during 2002 and beyond.
+These trials include a consolidated trial of the cases brought by approximately 1,250 West Virginia smokers or users of smokeless tobacco products that is scheduled to begin during September of 2002.
 Lorillard is a defendant in some of the cases set for trial, including the consolidated West Virginia trial.
 The trial dates are subject to change.